LukeSmithxyz/based.cooking/content/country-skillet.md

 ![Country Breakfast Skillet](/pix/country-skillet.webp)

-If you are feeling quite hungry after just waking up and want to have a breakfast to fill your HP and stamina bars for the day, I've got just the perfect recipe for you.
+If you are feeling quite hungry after just waking up and want to have breakfast to fill your HP and stamina bars for the day, I've got just the perfect recipe for you.

 To be honest, this is more of a build-your-own dish.
-What I am providing here, I would say, is more of a starting point and you're more than welcome to add (or remove) anything you'd like.
+What I am providing here, I would say, is more of a starting point, and you're more than welcome to add (or remove) anything you'd like.
 I also have to say that this is not exclusively a breakfast dish, I've had it for breakfast, for lunch, for supper, for dinner, etc. Although, I guess when you're a student just any food at any time of the